Onboarding to Documentation team

 The next monthly online Docs Team Contributor Day will be:

-Where: #docs channel on Slack, and on Zoom.
+Where: #docs channel on Slack, and on Google Meet.

-Please also see Contributor Day — 28 November, 2023 on GitHubGitHub GitHub is a website that offers online implementation of git repositories that can easily be shared, copied and modified by other developers.
+Please also see the ongoing Contributor Day post on GitHubGitHub GitHub is a website that offers online implementation of git repositories that can easily be shared, copied and modified by other developers.
 Public repositories are free to host, private repositories require a paid subscription.
 GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged be the repository owner. https://github.com/ for onboarding and other important details.

 In addition to the details in the GitHub issue for this Contributor Day, folks who are in need of onboarding can ask in SlackSlack Slack is a Collaborative Group Chat Platform https://slack.com/.
-The WordPress community has its own Slack Channel at https://make.wordpress.org/chat/. or on the Zoom call.
-In Zoom, a breakout room will be started where contributors can be onboarded.
+The WordPress community has its own Slack Channel at https://make.wordpress.org/chat/. or on the video call.

-If at any time you have any questions, please feel free to ask in the #docs channel on Slack or in Zoom throughout the day.
+If at any time you have any questions, please feel free to ask in the #docs channel on Slack or on the video call throughout the day.

 #contributor-day, #docs